 - Are you embarrassed by your company’s current branding or imagery?
 Do you hesitate to hand out business cards or refer people to your company’s website?

 - When you look at your current branding, do you feel like it’s out of touch and outdated?
-If you’re still using Comic Sans on any materials, deploy the branding experts ASAP.
+If you’re still using Comic Sans on any marketing materials, deploy the branding experts ASAP.

 - Are you looking to attract new customers and ensure your business stands out from the competition